Boarding and Day

 Boarders are able to go home at weekends after Saturday classes, although they find that the range of activities, trips and social events going on at weekends proves to be a strong incentive to remain in school.
 On target weekends all boarders stay at school.

 Parents join in school life by visiting their daughters, attending sporting fixtures, concerts and exhibitions.
-All students have access to email and each house has pay phones.
-The use of mobile phones is encouraged – at the right time and for the right purposes - so that families can keep in contact.
+All pupils have access to email and to a house landline.
+The use of mobile phones and or laptops, or Skype is encouraged – at the right time and for the right purposes - so that families can keep in contact.